The final inspection before settlement NSW is also known as a pre-settlement property inspection.

 The property must meet these special conditions, and the purchaser must properly check it during the pre-settlement inspection.

 Most importantly, the purchaser must make sure that inclusions have been left behind and exclusions have been taken out.
-Moreover, they must carry the contract of sale during the inspection.
+Moreover, they must carry out the sale contract during the inspection.

 List of Items to Double-Check During Inspection